Asayesha/Goodreads-Book-reccomendation-collaborative-filtering-methods/README.md

 4. Apart from the above we also tried aprior algorithm

 ### Insights :
-1.Cosine similarity and correlation performed pretty similar.
+1. Cosine similarity and correlation performed pretty similar.
 Item based collaborative filtering maybe a better recommendation heuristic in this case.
 2. A mixture of books from clsuters can be reccomeneded which can help solve the long tail problem and increase visibility of less popular but good books.